practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 See also here for specific Linux distributions: https://github.com/MLton/mlton/releases/tag/on-20241230-release

-MLton needs a _gmp.h_ file for compilation.
+MLton needs the _gmp.h_ file for compilation.
 In case that your system doesn't already have, you can install like this:

 ```
 sudo apt-get install libgmp3-dev